top of page

 Solitary Bees

 Over 90% of bees in North America are solitary.
 Female solitary bees create and provision their nests all by themselves.
-They are very hard-working single mamas.
+They are very hard-working mamas.
+About 70% of bees nest in the ground and 30% in natural tunnels like plant stems.

 _______________________________________________